What really drives us in life?

 One way we can become more attuned to the messages the universe is trying to tell us is by first becoming more connected with our own mind and body through meditation.

-I love meditation because it not only helps me to relax and relieves stress, but it also helps me to recognize my path in life.
+I love meditation because it not only helps me to relax and relieves stress. will Meditation Get Me What I Want In Life? but it also helps me to recognize my path in life.
 When I meditate I can untangle my thoughts and see clearly, while also feeling connected to my body through my breath and the universe around me.

 Start listening to your intuition with this simple meditation exercise